msrose/babel-plugin-transform-amd-to-commonjs/README.md

 });
 ```

-If you want to be able to define your modules as above, please submit an issue.
+If you want to be able to define your dependencies as above, please submit an issue.
 Otherwise, please define your modules as:

 ```javascript
 define(['one', 'two'], function(one, two) {